Search engine optimization — SEO — is one of those “you love it or you hate it” topics.

 I have to confess, I’m in the bug-eating camp on this one.

 Fortunately, although technical SEO is still important, there’s a crazy-powerful optimization technique that people like me can get really good at.

-Yes, it’s content.
+Yes, it’s a specific type of SEO for content writers.
 (You already knew that, because you’re smart.)
 Yes, it has to be good content.
 And yes, I’m going to talk about what, specifically, “good” means.

 But first, I’m going to talk about my most important search optimization rule.